 This section shows how the legacy clock group definitions (Synplify-style timing constraints) are converted to the Synopsys standard timing syntax (FDC).
 Legacy clock grouping can be represented through Synopsys standard constraints, but the multi-grouping in the Synopsys standard constraints cannot be represented in legacy constraints.
-For example, the following legacy clock definitions:
+For example, the following table shows legacy clock definitions and their translated FDC equivalents: